brundonsmith/strainer/README.md

 It has one compile-time feature flag: `syntax-highlighting`.
 With this enabled the `syntect` library will be used to automatically syntax-highlight code lines in the output.
-This roughly doubles the binary size (it's still small) and slows down the output a bit (not the search itself), and the coloration is also broken on the default macOS terminal app (iTerm2 works fine).
+This roughly doubles the binary size (it's still small), and the coloration doesn't work correctly on the default macOS terminal app (but iTerm2 works fine).
 ```
 cargo install strainer --features "syntax-highlighting"
 ```